Assessment Lab: Working with Data Science Projects

 Use the

-Standard Data Science
+Standard Data Scienceimage. -

 This workbench must be connected to the S3 bucket that is available in your demo platform.